 We were chosen by Carbon to be one of the first 3D printing service bureaus in the world with the ability to 3D print prototypes and production parts from the Carbon DLS M2 printers.
-The Carbon DLS CLIP technology provides parts from amazing elastomeric and rigid materials that match or exceed injection molding properties, part finish and quality.
+The Carbon DLS technology provides parts from amazing elastomeric and rigid materials that match or exceed injection molding properties, part finish and quality.
 DLS is a true digital manufacturing technology not just for prototyping, but for the production of customized parts and serial production.
-With Carbon CLIP technology, we help our clients design, prototype and print functional parts for production applications in the medical, aerospace, industrial, consumer, and automotive markets.
+With Carbon DLS 3D Printing technology, we help our clients design, prototype and print functional parts for production applications in the medical, aerospace, industrial, consumer, and automotive markets.

 Carbon Digital Light Synthesis (DLS) is the photochemical process using both light and oxygen to build parts.
 DLS works by projecting UV images generated by a digital light projector, through an oxygen-permeable window in a reservoir of UV curable resin.
 After parts are built continuously layer by layer in 25 to 100 micron layers, parts go through a wash or rinse process.
 After all excess material is rinsed away, supports are removed and parts go into ovens for final curing which gives the parts their mechanical properties and strengths.